TinkerWorX/SharpCraft-retired-/README.md

 Vector2 WarcraftIII.Input.MouseUI;
 // Gets the mouse ingame terrain coordinates.
 Vector3 WarcraftIII.Input.MouseTerrain;
 // Checks whether the mouse is over the UI.
-This seems to be only the letterbox are from cinematic mode.
+This seems to be only the letterbox area from cinematic mode.
 Boolean WarcraftIII.Input.IsMouseOverUI;
 // Fires when a button is pressed. event WarcraftIII.Input.MouseButton;